AliRiaz34/GuitarDex/README.md

 # GuitarDex
-A pokedex inspired practice tracker for songs you want to learn or know on guitar.

 A guitar practice tracking app that gamifies learning through a Pokemon-inspired leveling system.
 Track your progress on songs, earn XP through practice sessions, and practice songs from "learning" to "mastered."